0ksks/memematch/slides.md

 </v-click>

 <!--
-Here's how these components work together: the agent extracts emotion keywords, searches our database, and makes a smart decision - if the match quality is high enough, it returns those results; otherwise, it automatically generates a new meme.
+Here's how these components work together: <click>
+the agent extracts emotion keywords, searches our database, and makes a smart decision - if the match quality is high enough, it returns those results; otherwise, it automatically generates a new meme.
 -->

 ---